-The remains of an ancient Egyptian pharaoh who ruled during the third Dynasty (c 2700 B.C.) appears to have the body of a giant.
+The remains of an ancient Egyptian pharaoh who ruled in the Third Dynasty (c 2700 B.C.) appears to have the “body of a giant.”

 The remains of the pharaoh, believed to be King Sanakhtis, represents the oldest case of gigantism ever found on earth, according to a new study.
 Gigantism is a condition that causes excessive or abnormal growth when the body generates too many growth hormones.
 It is usually caused by an adenoma, a tumor of the pituitary gland.

 In a study published in The Lancet Diabetes & Endocrinology, experts analyzed skeletal remains discovered in 1901 in a tomb near Beit Khallaf, Egypt.
 It is unclear who the tomb belonged to but after relief fragments bearing Sanakht’s name were found, people believed it was his tomb.